stevehalliwell/ulox-work/README.md

 	-  MetaClasses and MetaMethods, using class keyword inside class declare is akin to static.
 	-  Added operator %, +=, -=, \*=, /=, %=.
 	-  Add Array type to engine.
-	-  Add sugar to class declarations: 'get','set','getset','var' keywords.[Class Sugar](#class-sugar)
+	-  Add sugar to class declarations: 'get','set','getset','var' keywords.
+[Class Sugar](#class-sugar)
-- [insert tag] Core jlox equivilant implemented in C# inside a Unity project using the TestRunner and Code Coverage to confirm correct behavior and error reporting.
+- [Core jlox](../../tree/core_jlox) Core jlox equivilant implemented in C# inside a Unity project using the TestRunner and Code Coverage to confirm correct behavior and error reporting.

 ## Pending
 - Add standard lib equivilant for interpreter.